doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 title: Using the Webform Editor
 ---

-## Creating a WebForm
+## Creating a Webform

-In 4D WebStudio, everything starts with a WebForm.
-A WebForm is a container that holds all the other components (buttons, grids, style boxes, etc.) of your application.
+In 4D WebStudio, everything starts with a Webform.
+A Webform is a container that holds all the other components (buttons, grids, style boxes, etc.) of your application.

 To create a WebForm:
 * from the homepage, click **Webform** and enter a name for the new Webform.
 The WebForm editor opens.